Potluck Fried Chicken

 - Oil for frying

-- In a large resealable plastic bag, combine the flour, cornmeal, cornstarch, salt, paprika, oregano, sage and pepper.
+- In a large shallow dish, combine the flour, cornmeal, cornstarch, salt, paprika, oregano, sage and pepper.
 In a shallow bowl, beat eggs and water.
-Dip chicken in egg mixture; place in the bag, a few pieces at a time, and shake to coat.
+Dip chicken in egg mixture; place in flour mixture, a few pieces at a time, and turn to coat.

 - In an electric skillet, heat 1 in. of oil to 375°.
-Fry chicken, a few pieces at a time, for 3-5 minutes on each side or until golden and crispy.
+Fry chicken, a few pieces at a time, until golden and crispy, 3-5 minutes on each side.

 Follow along as we show you how to make these fantastic recipes from our archive.